Starmer: Budget will ’embrace harsh light of fiscal reality’

 “The Prime Minister has some gall if he thinks the British public will swallow the nonsense he is spewing,” a Conservative spokesman said.

-The Times and the Telegraph reported that Ms Reeves’ opposite number had complained about a report by the Office for Budget Responsibility expected to raise concerns about the “transparency and credibility” of the last administration’s spending plans.
+Ms Reeves’ opposite number had complained about a report by the Office for Budget Responsibility expected to address the transparency of the last administration’s spending plans.

-“I do not believe publishing a review with criticisms of the main opposition party on the day of a budget is consistent with political impartiality,” he is quoted as saying.
+“I do not believe publishing a review with criticisms of the main opposition party on the day of a budget is consistent with political impartiality,” he said, adding that doing so without “asking for the views” of former Tory ministers would amount to a “political intervention.”

+OBR chairman Richard Hughes said the report would “solely concern the institutional relationship between the OBR and Treasury” and address the “adequacy of the information and assurances” provided by the Treasury.

+He added the watchdog did not consider it “necessary, or appropriate, given the possible market sensitivity of some of the information contained therein, to provide ministers of the previous government with access to the contents of the report and its conclusions before publication.”